 Two Journalism Icons Walk into a Luncheon...

-Graydon Carter and Ken Auletta:
+Graydon Carter Talks to Ken Auletta

 An instant New York Times bestseller, Carter’s memoir revives the glamorous heyday of print magazines when they were at the vanguard of American culture.
 The Financial Times called When the Going Was Good as “Catnip to anyone in publishing” and it was named a Best Book of the Year by NPR and the New York Post.